MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

     - Does the customer have a price/discount agreement, or does the customer belong to a group that does?
     - Is the item or the item discount group on the line included in any of these price/discount agreements?
     - Is the order date (or the posting date for the invoice and credit memo) within the starting and ending date of the price/discount agreement?
-    - Is a unit of measurement code specified?
-If so, [!INCLUDE[prod_short](includes/prod_short.md)] checks for prices/discounts with the same unit of measurement code, and prices/discounts with no unit of measurement code.
+    - Is a unit of measure code specified?
+If so, [!INCLUDE[prod_short](includes/prod_short.md)] checks for prices/discounts with the same unit of measure code, and prices/discounts with no unit of measure code.

 2. [!INCLUDE[prod_short](includes/prod_short.md)] checks if any price/discount agreements apply to information on the document or journal line, and then inserts the applicable unit price and line discount percentage, using the following criteria: